gnupablo/cortext-box/README.md

 ##Install
 To install cortext projects, execute the folowing instructions (replace `<project name>` by the name of the directory)

     $ cd src/cortext/<project name>/
     $ composer update

-Then you will have to edit your /etc/hosts file and add the following line (assuming you did not change the vagrant.conf file) :
+To allow apache to redirect correctly to the different projects, edit your `/etc/hosts` file and add the following line (assuming you did not change the IP in vagrant.conf file) :

     $ 192.168.100.100 cortext.dev ct-auth.dev

 The projects are now available at http://cortext.dev (web root) and http://ct-auth.dev (cortext auth)